netdata/netdata/health/notifications/syslog/README.md

 System log targets are configured as recipients in [`/etc/netdata/health_alarm_notify.conf`](https://github.com/netdata/netdata/blob/36bedc044584dea791fd29455bdcd287c3306cb2/conf.d/health_alarm_notify.conf#L534) (to edit it on your system run `/etc/netdata/edit-config health_alarm_notify.conf`).

-You can als configure per-role targets in the same file a bit further down.
+You can also configure per-role targets in the same file a bit further down.

 Targets are defined as follows: